chellygel/sleepyfib2/README.md

 In order to run the tests you must have the test requirements installed!

 To kick the tests off, use py.test or tox.
+Here is an example of specifying the tests to just version 27.
+(The tox tests are set up to also support version 3.4 as well as a python pep8 checker, flake8)

 <pre>
 tox -e py27